 Organ-on-chip platforms integrate complex tissues in a micro-physiological environment with the aim of simulating human biology outside the human body and even integrating aspects of the human immune system.
 The C19 lung chip project combines the skills and know-how of the Fraunhofer Institute for Interface Engineering and Biotechnology IGB in using organ-on-chip platforms for pharmaceutical studies with the expertise of the Fraunhofer Institute for Cell Therapy and Immunology IZI in infection models as well as its existing experience with the SARS-CoV-2 virus.
-The Immunology department has the only safety level 3 laboratory within the Fraunhofer community.
+The Department of Vaccines and Infection Models has the only safety level 3 laboratory within the Fraunhofer community.
 This constitutes a precondition for working with highly pathogenic viruses, such as the SARS-CoV-2 virus.
 Moreover, the Molecular Biotechnology department of the Fraunhofer Institute for Molecular Biology and Applied Ecology IME is another project partner.

 At present, there are hopes of finding a treatment for COVID-19 infections through drug repurposing, i.e. the use (of combinations) of approved drugs.
 A number of possible candidate drugs have already been identified in various studies and there already are (more or less substantiated) reports regarding successful treatment for some of these.